UCL-RITS/UsefulModuleFunctions/README.md

 * `createSymlink`

 Create a symlink, printing out an error if it fails to be created.
+Checks whether it already exists first and uses the existing one if it does.
 Example usage:

-    modulefunctions::createSymlink $from $to
+    modulefunctions::createSymlink $newlink $sourcefile

 * `createDir`